Regnwulf/poke_test/README.md

-# Loans and Payments API
+# Pokémon's Abilities API

 This is a RESTful API built with Node.js and Express to get pokemon's abilities by pokemon name.
+Also a frontend app built in React.js.

 ## Features